recursionpharma/anonymous-slack/README.md

 # anonymous-slack
-A service you can upload to Heroku to be able to send anonymous messages to colleagues.
-As a slack administrator:
+A Heroku service to send anonymous messages to colleagues on Slack.
+Your message shows up under the guise of a random animal: `an anonymous aardvark: [your message]`.

+or As a slack administrator:

 Clone this repository, and create a new heroku app with the Go buildpack: https://github.com/kr/heroku-buildpack-go